 - Container to soak wood chips in water

 So you can acquire wood chips almost anywhere.
 However, just any wood won’t really do.
 Sometimes you read that something is “hardwood” smoked.
 Hard to say what varieties of wood are being used but I will outline some varieties below.
 There are some specific hard woods that have been proven to be delicious.
 Each have their own distinct smoke flavor.
 For pork chops, I prefer applewood.
-You can buy the chips in bags in most stores that carry grilling supplies.
+You can buy the chips in bags in most stores that carry grilling supplies or you can get a nice selection here.
 You could go harvest the wood yourself, but that is an article for a different day.
 For the sake of time and ease, I bought a bag of applewood chips.

 Best Wood For Smoking